 Academic standards apply to class attendance and performance, field education performance and attendance, as well as ethical and professional conduct.
-Students are expected to adhere to the NASW Code of Ethics, the BSU's general policies and procedures for academic standards, as well as the MSW Behavioral Standards.
+Students are expected to adhere to the NASW Code of Ethics the BSU's general policies and procedures for academic standards, as well as the MSW Behavioral Standards.

-- Students whose GPA falls below a 3.0 will be notified by the College of Graduate Studies that they have been placed on academic probation and are expected to discuss their academic standing with their advisor. - 2.
+- Students whose GPA falls below a 3.0 will be notified by the College of Graduate Studies that they have been placed on academic probation and are expected to discuss their academic standing with theiradvisor. - 2.
 Students may repeat one course only while a student in the MSW program.
-The higher grade of the two courses will be applied to the students' grade point average. - 3.
-Missing more than two class sessions is grounds for a failing grade in the course.
+The higher grade of the two courses will be applied to the students' grade pointaverage. - 3.
+Missing more than two class sessions or one Saturday class session is grounds for a failing grade in the course.